kevinmnm/is-checker/README.md

 ## Introduction

-<b>Have you tried to validate the type of a variable and wonder why some native objects provide *'is'* type checking method but some don't?</b>
+<b>Have you ever tried to validate the type of a variable and wonder why some native objects provide *'is'* type checking method but some don't?</b>

 For example: